 The English Football League Two (EFL League Two) is the fourth highest division of English football, consisting of 24 teams.
 The team to earn the highest points over the 46 match season is the Champion and earns promotion to the EFL League One, along with the second and third place team and the Play-Off winner (play-off competed for by 4th-7th place teams), with the lowest 4 clubs relegated to the National League division.

-The 2021-22 EFL League Two season is due to begin on the 7th August 2021, with the final day of the season being the weekend of the 7th/8th May 2022.
-The EFL League Two Play-off Final is due to take place on the 28th May 2022 at Wembley Stadium.
+The 2023-24 EFL League Two season is due to begin on the 5th August 2023, with the EFL League Two Play-off Final due to take place on the 19th May 2024 at Wembley Stadium.

-The four relegated teams from the EFL League One are Rochdale, Northampton Town, Swindon Town and Bristol Rovers, whilst the two promoted teams from the National League are Sutton United and Hartlepool United.
+The four relegated teams from the EFL League One are Milton Keynes Dons, Morecambe, Accrington Stanley and Forest Gren Rovers, whilst the two promoted teams from the National League are Wrexham and Notts County.

 Barrow – Holker Street (Capacity – 5,045)

 Bradford City – Valley Parade (Capacity – 25,126)